gokimoto123/ssvd1x/README.md

 **No installation required!** Access the app directly at:
 **https://gokimoto123.github.io/ssvd1x/**

-Simply visit the link, upload your CSV data matrix, and start analyzing.
+Simply visit the link, upload demo data or your own data matrix, and start analyzing.

 ### Run Locally (Optional)